humu1us/micro/README.md

 ## Docker

 ### Pull
-To download from Docker Hub
+To download from Docker Hub:

 ```
-$ docker pull humu1us/micro:<version>
+$ docker pull humu1us/micro:<tag>
 ```
-To check the version please visit [Micro's repository on Docker Hub](https://hub.docker.com/r/humu1us/micro/)
+To check the available tags please visit [Micro's repository on Docker Hub](https://hub.docker.com/r/humu1us/micro/)

 ### Build
-To build the container first move to the branch/tag to use and then use the following command
+To build the container first move to the branch/tag to use and then use the following command:

 ```
-$ docker build -t micro:0.0.1 .
+$ docker build -t micro:<tag> .
 ```

-At this moment `0.0.1` is the recommended version.

 ### Run
 Run Micro as container is pretty easy and only needs to define `MICRO_BROKER_URL` to set the amqp host.
 All Micro environment variables are available with `-e` flag, for example:

 ```
-$ docker run -e MICRO_BROKER_URL="amqp://guest:guest@my_host:5672//" -e MICRO_NUM_WORKERS=5 micro:0.0.1
+$ docker run -e MICRO_BROKER_URL="amqp://guest:guest@my_host:5672//" -e MICRO_NUM_WORKERS=5 micro:<tag>
 ```

 The `MICRO_BROKER_URL` is the only mandatory environment variable to use